 Using a credit card abroad

-- Contact your bank in advance to let them know you will be abroad and provide a list of your potential travel destinations.
-This will help prevent your card from being declined for possible fraud.
+- Contact your bank or issuer in advance to let them know you will be abroad and provide a list of your potential travel destinations.
+This travel alert will help prevent your card from being declined for possible fraud.

 - Sign the back of your credit card and carry photo identification.
 European countries take theft seriously and may refuse your card if they think it’s stolen.
 Since signing for a credit card transaction is not normal in other parts of the world, expect merchants to examine your signature closely — they probably won’t have the same lackadaisical attitude toward credit card signatures as merchants in the United States do.

 - Make sure you understand how exchange rates work, and the cost in U.S. Dollars for anything you’re buying.
 For example, if the current exchange rate of USD to Euros is $1 to €0.84, you’ll be paying $1.19 for every Euro you spend.
 At that rate, if you buy something on your credit card for €200 you’ll owe your credit card company $238.61.

 - Don’t borrow cash from your credit card issuer, unless it’s an extreme emergency.
 Cash advances are very expensive, and can show your lender you’re being irresponsible.